 Importantly, blast forms must account for less than 20 percent of the total cells of the bone marrow aspirate and peripheral blood.
-In addition, the presence of myeloid sarcoma or certain genetic abnormalities, such as those with t(8;21), inv(16), or t(15;17), are considered diagnostic of acute myeloid leukemia, irrespective of the blast cell count.
+In addition, the presence of myeloid sarcoma or certain genetic abnormalities, such as those with t(8;21), inv(16), or t(15;17), are considered diagnostic of AML, irrespective of the blast cell count.
 (See 'Acute myeloid leukemia' above.)

 ●MDS must be distinguished from other entities that may also present with cytopenias and/or dysplasia.
 Common conditions that present with features similar to MDS include HIV infection, deficiencies of vitamin B12, folate, or copper, and zinc excess.
 Other entities considered in a specific case depend largely upon the presenting features.
 (See 'Differential diagnosis' above.)